QUALITY-CONTROL OF

 without theological grounds ends in a sort of cynicism is the not yet

-translated Brazilian essay by J. Cavalcanti Netto, Democracia, um Mito
+translated Brazilian essay by J. Cavalcanti Netto, Democracia,

-a big lie, with all the complexity
+good conscience can feel authorized to conceive a big lie, with all the complexity which is hidden in the theological

-which is hidden in the theological discussions under the classical label of Credo quia
+discussions under the classical label of Credo quia absurdum

-absurdum [I believe because it is absurd].
+[I believe because it is absurd].

-A complementary demonstration came from the debacle of democratic free
+complementary demonstration came from the debacle of democratic free

 expression, or official mistrust of freedom in communication and power of

 argumentation, as displayed in governmental western censorship of news from the Russian network Russia Today (RT) and Sputnik News.
-In Sweden this was directed by
+In Sweden this was directed by decision of The Swedish Post and Telecom Authority (corresponding to USA’s FCC), following

 EU imposed sanctions announced 2 March 2022, while all those

-blog on Conspiracy
+motivated my blog on Disinformation,

 theories, my early essay on Belief and